Orange-OpenSource/hurl/docs/manual/hurl.md

 ### --json {#json}

-Output each hurl file result to JSON.
+Output each Hurl file result to JSON.
 The format is very closed to HAR format.

 ### --key <KEY> {#key}